 Which is the Best 18650 Battery?

-Best travel 18650 battery – Nitecore NL1834R.
-This is a two pack of 18650 3.7v 3400mAh Protected cells.
-It has a built-in micro-USB charger.
+Nitecore NL1834R (currently not available on Amazon but available directly from Nitecore).
+This is an 18650 3.7v 3400mAh protected cells with a built-in micro-USB charger.
 It is a few dollars more, but it allows you to charge it on the go and not have to carry a dedicated charger.
-(The unit we have has slightly different packaging, so we used the current image from Amazon.)
+The unit we have has slightly different packaging.

 18650 Battery Charger

 18650 batteries are rechargeable, so you will need a good charger.
 We use two different 18650 chargers.